What’s your company’s growth strategy?

 This goes back to what we discussed earlier regarding the customer experience.

-If the only way your customers can contact you is Monday through Friday via telephone between 9:00 AM and 5:00 PM, that’s going to limit customer satisfaction.
+If your customers can contact you only Monday through Friday via telephone between 9 a.m. and 5 p.m., that will limit customer satisfaction.

 But if you’re active on social platforms like:

-your customers have more options and can select one based on their preference.
+Your customers have more options and can select one based on their preferences.